mirnlovr/University-projects/README.md

 *Data Analysis/Synonym exctraction*

 Synonym extraction from a monolingual dictionary "index.txt".
 This project is mostly based on "A Measure of Similarity between Graph Vertices: Applications to Synonym Extraction and Web Searching" by Vincent D. Blondel, Anahı Gajardo, Maureen Heymans, Pierre Senellart and Paul Van Dooren.

+*Data Analysis/Image classification*

+Tensor-based algorithm for image classification applied on MNIST and MNIST Fashion datasets.
+The work is based on article "Tensor-Based Algorithms for Image Classification" by Stefan Klus and Patrick Gelß